Pembroke Hydroseeding Services

 Pembroke Building Department Permits for Large-Scale Hydroseeding & Grading Projects

 Large-scale hydroseeding and grading projects in Pembroke require permits from the Building Department, especially for earthwork exceeding 25-50 cubic yards or disturbing significant areas.
-Site plan approval, zoning compliance (setbacks, impervious coverage), and drainage integration are reviewed.
-Inspection schedules ensure erosion control effectiveness, and coordination with the Planning Board, Fire Department (for emergency access), and Police Department (for traffic control) may be necessary.
-Specialized permits are needed for right-of-way work, utility coordination (with Dig Safe), and projects near wetlands (NOI/RDA with Conservation Commission).
-Required documentation includes site and grading plans, seed mix specifications, application rates, and maintenance schedules.
-Bonding or surety may be required for municipal projects.
-Pembroke Building & Inspectional Services
+Site plan approval may be necessary for new construction, and all work must comply with local zoning ordinances regarding setbacks, impervious surface limits, and drainage.
+Inspection schedules ensure erosion control effectiveness, and coordination with the Planning Board, Fire Department, and Police Department may be required for site access and traffic control.
+Specialized permits are needed for right-of-way work and utility coordination, with Conservation Commission approval for projects near wetlands or buffer zones.
+Documentation—including site plans, seed mix specifications, and maintenance schedules—is required for compliance and final approval.

 100 Center Street, Pembroke, MA 02359